Ellyll/GlitchBot/README.md

 About
 -----
-GlitchBot is a [Node.js](http://nodejs.org/) and node-irc based IRC bot, themed after the game Glitch by [Tiny Speck](http://tinyspeck.com/).
+GlitchBot is a [Node.js](http://nodejs.org/) and node-irc based IRC bot, themed after the (now sadly closed) game Glitch by [Tiny Speck](http://tinyspeck.com/).
 It's still work in progress, but is quite usable in it's current form.

 Features
 --------
 The following commands are currently supported:
-!hug !say !emote !date !day !moon !dance !kiss !splank !poke !hi !moonday !roll !race !quit is also supported on the console only
+`!hug !say !emote !date !day !moon !dance !kiss !splank !poke !hi !moonday !roll !race !cubimal`

-From the console
+The following commands are available in the console only:
+`!quit !say !emote`

 It also announces new Glitch days (and moons everyone on Moonday).